jdlehman/jsrouter/docs/router-config.md

 ### Route Change lifecycle hooks

 When the hash changes the leave handler is called and then the enter handler is called.
-The before and after config options can be used to perform extra logic during this behavior.
+The before and after config options, `handleBeforeChange` and `handleAfterChange` respectively, can be used to perform extra logic during this behavior.
 These functions receive the old url and the new url as arguments and are called before enter and after leave.

 ```js
 function beforeRouteChange(oldPath, newPath) {
   console.log(`Going from ${oldPath} to ${newPath}`);
 }

 function afterRouteChange(oldPath, newPath) {
   console.log(`Went from ${oldPath} to ${newPath}`);
 }